Page last reviewed in June 2023

 At the University, we have a variety of sustainable transport options available for our staff and students.

 Ranging from car share schemes to cheaper bus and train tickets, there are a number of options available which you can find out more information about here.
-The University has added 4 double EV charging points on campus for staff to use during office hours, these EV charging points will be available to students and members of the public outside these hours.
+The University has added 4 double EV charging points, with further EV points being installed over the summer in 2022, on campus for staff to use during office hours, these EV charging points will be available to students and members of the public outside these hours.
 To view all the travel options available on campus and find more information about the EV charging points, visit our dedicated Travel and Transport page.

 The public transport map below highlights the nearest bus stops to the campus and the routes that stop in each bus stop.
 The train station and the bus station have also been highlighted to show the proximity to the campus.